Chris0016/JavaFileMethodExtractor2000/README.md

     ls < dir of all files to parse> >  fileNamesToParse.txt

+**After running**

+    java ExtractFileInfo.java > output.txt // save output to file

 The current regex used searches for(public|private|protected) within the current line and grabs the result up to the "(" character.
 You can update the regex as deemed necessary.
 Currently the regex works best for java/c++ program files.

+Remove the method counter variable to elimate the the enumeration of methods in the output.

 Made by yours Truly.